metacollin/shellraiser/README.md

 ### Compiled Functions Callable From Any Shell

 When a compiled script calls `export -f`, the function becomes a real command on `$PATH`.
-Any shell, script, or tool can call it by name -- it runs as native compiled code, not interpreted Bash.
+Any shell, script, or tool can call it by name and it runs as native compiled code, not interpreted Bash.

 ```bash
 # utils.sh -- compile with shellraiser